ahmedmabdi/eks-analytics-tool/README.md

-# EKS Platform Deployment – Production-Ready AWS Infrastructure
+# EKS Deployment – Web Analaytics Tool

 This project provisions a fully managed **Amazon EKS** cluster with end-to-end infrastructure deployed via **Terraform**, containerized app delivery through **ArgoCD** (GitOps), and integrated observability.
 It is designed with a strong focus on **cost-optimization**, security, and operational best practices for production workloads.